 I am a historian interested in the sociocultural dimensions of radical politics, particularly during the 1920s and 1930s.
 Originally from Cahir, Co.
 Tipperary, I have a B.A. from Trinity College Dublin and an MPhil from Cambridge University.
 I am currently carrying out DPhil research at Oxford University, where my project examines the international connections of Irish women on the radical left, 1916-1939.
 My past research projects have included the history of the Irish gay rights movement and Irish travel to the Soviet Union during the interwar period.

-I have contributed to a number of online blogs and more traditional media outlets, such as BBC Radio 4 and History Ireland, in addition to delivering many lectures to both academic and public audiences.
+I have contributed to online blogs and other media outlets such as BBC Radio 4, History Today and History Ireland, in addition to delivering many lectures to both academic and public audiences.

 The blog is named after a 1936 collection of ‘proletarian culture’ compiled by the Irish poet Leslie Daiken.
 Good-Bye Twilight broadly reflects my research interests: the cultural and social bonds that brought radicals and progressive intellectuals together during the first part of the 20th century.